andrey112918/CopyStack-Bible/company/products/VIDEO_ENGINE.md

 This dataset becomes the primary learning source for future AI editing improvements.

+## Recent Progress

+### AI Director

+The AI Director now includes a stabilized Cinematic Intent classification stage together with an improved Recipe Selection layer.

+Rather than relying solely on direct intent-to-recipe mapping, the system now supports context-aware recipe selection while maintaining compatibility with the existing director pipeline.

+### Current Status

+The internal decision quality has significantly improved.

+The next development milestone focuses on translating those decisions into visibly different editing behavior so that cinematic intents become immediately recognizable in the generated videos.

+### Current Bottleneck

+The current Recipe Library still produces editing behaviors that are too visually similar.

+Recipe Library V2 will focus on creating clearly differentiated cinematic styles for Hook, Problem, Solution, Proof, Reveal and CTA segments.

 # Long-Term Vision

 The CopyStack Video Engine is intended to become a fully autonomous cinematic editing system capable of understanding content in the same way an experienced human editor would.